vanadium/website/content/syncbase/tutorial/introduction.md

 We are currently working on writing a detailed step-by-step tutorial for our canonical Todos example app.
-Meanwhile, feel free to use the simpler [Your First App] tutorial or checkout the code for the Todos app at https://github.com/vanadium/todos
+Meanwhile, feel free to use the simpler [Your First App] tutorial or checkout the code for the Todos app at https://github.com/vanadium/todos, and please join our [mailing list](/community/mailing-lists.html) for updates.
 {{/ helpers.warning }}

 [Your First App]: /syncbase/first-app.html